arielgarmendia/arch_migration_ADRs/README.md

 ## Desired result after the architecture migration
 ![SPA result](images/ADR-Result.jpg "SPA result")

-### We can divide the migration solutions in two iterations:
+### In order to achieve the above result, we can divide the migration solutions in two iterations:

 1. Backend: